-The Making Sense toolkit is designed to fill the gaps outlined above, it includes many different types of tools and approaches that can be applied in many domains of citizen science.
+The Making Sense toolkit is one example that is designed to fill the gaps outlined above, it includes many different types of tools, methods and approaches that can be applied in many domains of citizen science.
 In particular, the Making Sense toolkit includes several tools for understanding and interpreting data.
-The audience for the making Sense toolkit is first and foremost community activists who are motivated to take action on an issue.
+The audience for the Making Sense toolkit is first and foremost 'intermediate organisations' such as NGO's, and community activists who are motivated to take action on an issue.
 It is also designed to help professionals in organisations that support community activists as well as researchers, government officials and other public policy actors.
-The tools in this project are presented across the different phases of a citizen science project similar to some of the toolkits above.
+The tools in this project are presented across the different phases of a citizen science project similar to some of the toolkits above, one difference however are steps relating to impact i.e. action, reflection and legacy.
 The Making Sense Framework phases are: scoping, community building, planning, sensing, awareness, action, reflection and legacy (see Table 1).
 By placing tools within these phases, this will help citizens to find appropriate tools.